amirul-hakim/SC1015-MiniProject-Chattopadhyay_Nandish/README.md

 ## Welcome to Airline ticket Analysis Repository

 ### About
 This is a Mini Project for SC1015/CE1115/CZ1115/ INTRO TO DATA SCI & ART INTELLIGENCE which focuses on the price for Air Travel Industry in India.
-For the walkthrough, please kindly refer to the source code below - <br>
+For the walkthrough, please kindly refer to the source code below - <br><br>
 [Flight Fare Prediction_Final](http://localhost:8888/notebooks/ntu/Y1S2/SC1015/Mini-Project/Flight%20Fare%20Prediction_Final.ipynb)

 ### Team members [Group C]: